-Afterwards rooms are matched with the hotel portfolio.
+Afterward, rooms are matched with the hotel portfolio.
 DataBindR claims to correct syntactic errors via specific algorithms designed for hospitality businesses.
 The vendor doesn’t use manual labor.

 The clients can reuse all codes later, even when they stop using the solution.
 The system checks and cleans the data on its own.

 UNICA by Vervotech is another SaaS provider of hotel mapping services using machine learning.
-It claims to map content with the accuracy of 99.99 percent.
+It claims to map content with an accuracy of 99.99 percent.
 It covers 0.7 million hotels and 1.8 million apartments.
 The tool can operate the following hotel details: